Press : German xier pronouns

 Trans Linguistic Activism is About Asking for Basic Respect from Others

-Article by Aris Keshav, in Social Science Space, 09.02.2022 (accessed 01.05.2022).
+Artikel by Aris Keshav, in Social Science Space 09.02.2022.(abgerufen am 01.05.2022)

 Linguists are also documenting trans and non-binary innovations in languages beyond English. […] German speakers have a diversity of strategies including the innovative pronouns “xier” and simply “x”.
 Others use borrowed English “they” pronouns while speaking German.